 2. You are Japanese national but living permanently abroad.

-To get a Japan Rail Pass, you must purchase it through the official website and then activate it after your arrival in Japan.
+To get a Japan Rail Pass, you must purchase it through one of the official websites (link below) and then activate it after your arrival in Japan.
 (There are ways to purchase a Japan Rail Pass in Japan as well, however the rates are higher.)
 After purchasing a voucher abroad, you can activate it at any JR office; these can be found at most airports and major train stations.

 The options are as follows: